shravanshanmugam/learn-react/react-router-v6/notes.md

 ## Relative path

-- Instead of using absolute path, we can drop `/` from the route path which will make it relative path
+- Instead of using absolute path, we can drop `/` from the `Route` path which will make it relative path
-- We only have to mention the `slug` or `path parameter` in the child route's path
+- We only have to mention the `slug` or `path parameter` in the child `Route`'s path

 ```xml
 <Route path="host" element={<HostLayout />}>